 The Legend of the Stork: Why Does the Stork Bring Babies?

-Stork standing on a chimney
+White stork standing on a chimney in spring light

-Why Tell Children About the Stork?
+Why Did People Tell Children About the Stork?

 Why the Stork?